-- For HLG10: - o HLG10 technology is designed to produce acceptable results using the same content stream on both HDR and SDR devices, provided that the SDR device can process BT.2020 [3] color space.
+- For HLG10: - HLG10 technology is designed to produce acceptable results using the same content stream on both HDR and SDR devices, provided that the SDR device can process BT.2020 [3] color space.
 Validation of the quality of the SDR output is being explored as of the publication of this document.
-In the event that the SDR rendering of HLG10 content does not produce acceptable results, schemes similar to those proposed for HDR10/PQ10 may be used (see below). - For HDR10 or PQ10 - o Simulcasting multiple broadcast streams, one in HDR10 or PQ10 and the other in SDR/BT.709 (see Section 11.2), and/or - Using a STB that can decode the UHD Phase A, stream and deliver material suitable for either an HDR (BT.2020 or BT.709 [2]) or an SDR/BT.709 display.
-In the HEVC specification [26], SEI Color Remapping Information is specified as an option in order to convert HDR PQ/HLGBT.2020 [3] to SDRBT.2020 [3] or BT.709 [2].
-Ideally, the Phase A STB is capable of serving either display so that when a consumer decides to take advantage of HDR services, only a new display is needed. - For HDR10, PQ10, or HLG10
+In the event that the SDR rendering of HLG10 content does not produce acceptable results, schemes similar to those proposed for HDR10/PQ10 may be used (see below). - For HDR10 or PQ10 - Simulcasting multiple broadcast streams, one in HDR10 or PQ10 and the other in SDR/BT.709 (see Section 11.2), and/or - Using a STB that can decode the UHD Phase A stream and deliver material suitable for an HDR/WCG, HDR/BT.709, or SDR/BT.709 display.
+In the case of HDR10, the STB may be able to take advantage of the HDR10 static metadata 6.1.5 in creating the down-conversion.
+Ideally, the Phase A STB is capable of serving any of these displays so that when a consumer decides to take advantage of HDR services, only a new display is needed.